-Installation of the FDH 3000 432 termination cross-connect cabinet involves the following main tasks:
+Installation of the 864 cross-connect cabinet involves the following main tasks:

-Installing a Support Base (Pedestal-Mount) - The pedestal-mount cabinet must be mounted on a suitable support base.
+Installing a Support Base - The pedestal-mount cabinet must be mounted on a suitable support base.
 The following two mounting options are available:

-- Fiberglass Mounting Sleeve (FMS)-The FMS is a rectangular sleeve that mounts in the ground.
+- Mounting Sleeve (FMS) The FMS is a polymer concrete sleeve that mounts in the ground.
 The FMS provides a stable mounting platform plus storage space under the cabinet for OSP cable slack.
-The FMS may also be used as a splicing vault for OSP cables. - Poured Concrete Pad-Concrete slab with Pad Mounting Frame (PMF).
+The FMS may also be used as a splicing vault for OSP cables. - Poured Concrete Pad Concrete slab with Pad Mounting Frame (PMF).
 The PMF is a stainless-steel frame that is embedded in the concrete during installation of the slab.
 The cabinet attaches to the PMF which holds it securely to the slab.

-Mounting the Cabinet (Pedestal-Mount) - After the support base is installed, the pedestalmount cabinet must be secured to the support base.
-The OSP feeder and distribution cables must be uncoiled and routed to a separate splice enclosure (not provided) before the cabinet is secured to the support base.
+Mounting the Cabinet - After the support base is installed, the cabinet must be secured to the support base.
+The OSP cables must be uncoiled and routed to a separate splice enclosure (not provided) for splicing to the network cables.